 A Gift Acceptance Policy will put established guidelines around which donations your organization will accept and which you may decline.
 Having a policy like this will ensure the donations accepted stay in alignment with your organization's mission and values.
 In addition, a Donor Acceptance Policy can dictate if a gift has a restricted use associated.
 Keep this in mind when building your User Permissions and Project structure.
 To review an exhaustive list of the various Permissions that can be managed, check out this Support Article.

-2. How is Your Data Organized and Standardized?
+How Is Your Data Organized and Standardized?

 - What Tags does your organization use?